 If the due process complaint is not resolved within 30 days, the timelines for a due process hearing begin.

 Parents can file a request for an expedited due process hearing if they disagree with a discipline-related decision by the school district which impacts their child’s placement or if they disagree with a manifestation determination.
 A school district can file a request for an expedited due process hearing if they believe that maintaining the current placement for a student is substantially likely to result in injury to the student or to others.

 Parents Need to Know

-- Who is usually involved: Hearing officer from Office of Administrative Hearings, parent(s), district staff, expert witnesses, attorneys
+- Who is usually involved: Administrative Law Judge from the Office of Administrative Hearings (OAH), parent(s), district staff, expert witnesses, attorneys

 - Cost (parent pays): Parent(s) pays own attorney fees, expert witnesses (if needed).
 If parents prevail, they may recover reasonable attorney’s fees.